Inverse engineering of fast state transfer among coupled oscillators: Degeneracy of

 \section{Degeneracy of $I_0$}

 The invariant may be calculated at initial and final times from the boundary conditions.
 In terms of number operators for $x$ and $y$ oscillators it takes the form \beq I_0(t_b)=n_x(t_b)+n_y(t_b)+1, \eeq where $t_b=0,t_f$.
 For simplicity it is useful to subtract the constant and define $I_+=I_0-1$ as a pure sum of number operators at boundary times, \beq I_+(t_b)=n_x(t_b)+n_y(t_b). \eeq Being an invariant, the spectrum of $I_+(t)$ is constant, and degenerate at all times, except for the ground state.
 The different subspaces can be labelled by $N=0,1,2...$, where $N$ is the sum of quantum numbers, and their dimension is $N+1$.
 The non-degenerate subspace $N=0$ is spanned by the ground states of the Hamiltonian at boundary times.
 At any other time the state that dynamically evolves from $|0,0\ra_i$ is the nondegenerate ground eigenstate of $I_+(t)$.
 In general it is not an eigenstate of $H(t)$ except in the limit of very slow, adiabatic processes.
 The next subspace is $N=1$, spanned by $|0,1\ra_i$ and $|1,0\ra_i$ at initial time and by $|0,1\ra_f$ and $|1,0\ra_f$ at final time.
 The states that evolve dynamically from $|0,1\ra_i$ and $|1,0\ra_i$ remain orthogonal, are degenerate eigenstates of $I_+(t)$, and span at any time the subspace $N=1$ of the invariant.
 However there is in general no guarantee that the state $|0,1\ra_i$ will become $|1,0\ra_f$.
 A priori, all we can say is that it will evolve into a linear combination of $|0,1\ra_f$ and $|1,0\ra_f$ at $t_f$.
 As a further example, $N=2$ is spanned at initial and final time by $|0,2\ra_{i,f}$, $|2,0\ra_{i,f}$, and $|1,1\ra_{i,f}$; and so on.
 Any state $|n,k\ra_i$ evolves in time within the invariant subspace $n+k$, which is spanned by the states that evolve dynamically from the initial eigenstates but, except for the ground state, the final state is in general a linear combination of the eigenstates of $H(t_f)$ that span the subspace, rather than the desired $|k,n\ra_f$.
-Numerical calculations, see an example in Table I, demonstrate that the energy increment when the state starts at $|n,k\ra_i$ takes a remarkably simple form, namely, \beq \la H(t_f)\ra-E_{nk}(0)=b (n-k)(w_2-w_1), \eeq where $E_{nk}(0)=E_{kn}(t_f)=(n+1/2)w_1+(k+1/2)w_2$, and the proportionality constant $b$ depends, for given $w_{1,2}$, only on the process time $t_f$, and on $\lambda$, but not on $n$ or $k$.
-This might at first sight seem to indicate that at least $|nn\ra_i,\,\, n>0$ becomes $|nn\ra_f$, but that is not the case in general as we shall see.
-In fact we shall find from theory the physical meaning of the constant $b$, which, for a given $t_f$, can be manipulated and made zero by choosing the proper value of $\lambda$.
+Numerical calculations, see an example in Table I, demonstrate that the energy increment when the state starts at $|n,k\ra_i$ takes a remarkably simple form, namely,\footnote{We found this expression of the final energy first heuristically from the calculations using the Wigner function for different values of $n$ and $k$ as exemplified in Table I. Later on we could find an analytical expression for the time dependent wavefunction, see Eq. (\ref{finalstate}) below, that allows to calculate the final energy analytically for given a given pair $k,n$, as shown in the Appendix.
+This also gives an expression for $b$.} \beq \la H(t_f)\ra-E_{nk}(0)=b (n-k)(w_2-w_1), \eeq where $E_{nk}(0)=E_{kn}(t_f)=(n+1/2)w_1+(k+1/2)w_2$, and the proportionality constant $b$ depends, for given $w_{1,2}$, only on the process time $t_f$, and on $\lambda$, but not on $n$ or $k$.
+This might at first sight seem to indicate that at least $|n,n\ra_i,\,\, n>0$ becomes $|n,n\ra_f$, but that is not the case in general as we shall see.
+In fact we shall discuss later the physical meaning of the constant $b$, which, for a given $t_f$, can be manipulated and made zero by choosing the proper value of $\lambda$.
 We shall also see that this choice corresponds indeed to the desired process $|n,k\ra_i\to|k,n\ra_f$, for all $n,k$.
 To proceed further we need to introduce more invariants.